cBournhonesque/lightyear/NOTES.md

       - we read the netid and get a `dyn ComponentBuilder`
       - we use the builder to build a `dyn Component`?

-- INPUTS:
-  - leafwing has an enum for the ActionState.
-Multiple inputs can modify the ActionState.
-  - leafwing:
-    - update ticks to know what was pressed/just-pressed
-    - update the action-state
-    -
-  - ISSUES:
-    A: just_pressed does not work correctly because the leafwing tick is updated at PreUpdate and we handle inputs in FixedUpdate.
-      So we could have a just_pressed get triggered multiple times if the fixed-update tick is very quick
-    B: If the fixed-update tick is slow, an input could be missed, because we emit the input on frame T but we didn't run any FixedUpdate systems during that tick. i.e. no fixed-update systems could run on a given frame.
-    C: The current system doesn't handle multiple inputs being pressed at the same time correctly?
-Since we can only send one input per tick.
-       But maybe it's by design; as we only want one ActionState per tick.
-    D: how do we handle the situation: we want the latest action-state to be used (if we press Left and up almost at the same time, we want to use up if we pressed it after left was pressed).
-Just use just_pressed?
-    E: some inputs should be rolled-back (for example movement inputs, but some inputs should not be rolled-back (interacting with UI, sending a message, etc.))
-       For the things that should not be rolled-back, it might be better to send every frame using ActionsDiff?
-  - SOLUTIONS:
-    - A: we can call `consume()` so that the action cannot be used anymore until the key is released.
-    - B: we would need to be able to send inputs that are not tied to a tick, but to a frame instead? or normally we are not humanly update to press the key for only 1 frame so we should be sending the input on the first system-tick after? meaning that we don't want to release the key
-    - C: we should allow multiple Actions being pressed on the same tick?
-      Look into leafwing's ActionDiff; I think they can re-generate an ActionsState from several ActionsDiff
-  - DESIGN
-    - OPTION 1:
-      - client deals with ActionState, and computes the final `Inputs` to be sent each tick depending on releases/presses/timings/etc.
-        - but how do we send information like 'ReleasedKey'?
-      - we can send multiple `inputs` per tick.
-Some inputs might be associated with an entity!
-        Do we need to do map_entities?
-      - PROS:
-        - allows more flexibility over what inputs get sent (user can make custom conditions based on press/release)
-        -
-    - OPTION 2:
-      - at PreUpdate (we are at tick T) the ActionState gets updated.
-      - on PostUpdate, we generate an ActionsDiff using leafwing's method.
-It uses just_pressed internally We store the actions-diff as being associated with tick T (tick at the start of the frame.)
-        We send them at the end of the frame.
-      - do the inputs count as being pressed during the entire frame? for some of them it might be the case but not for others.
-      - How do we send the actions for the last 15 ticks?
-        - at the end of the frame we store the actions-diff for the tick.
-        - we send the actions-diff for the last 15 ticks
-        - on server-side, we apply all ActionsDiffs since the last one we received. (we keep track of the latest one we are at)
-      - ActionState transfers both presses and releases, meaning that we consider the key pressed until it was released.
-        - on the server-side we will reconstruct the ActionState, meaning we can apply logic based on just_released, etc.
-      - Exact design:
-        - leafwing handles inputs on clients.
-After leafwing runs, we have an ActionState on either entity or global
-        - RESOURCE:
-          - needs to be added on both client/server
-        - COMPONENT:
-          - we cannot do normal replication of the ActionState component
-          - I guess we can replicate ActionState from server to client, but only once (we replicate the default).
-          - maybe we can add it as a special information in Replicate?
-          - or when an entity is added on the server, we add a ShouldAddActionState<A> message, that creates ActionState::default() on client
-          - we need the ActionState component on both client/server (even if for server the input-map will do nothing)
-        - ON CLIENT: for each ActionLike A, we have a plugin InputPlugin<A> that adds the following systems:
-          - add_action_state_buffer: that adds an ActionStateBuffer component/resource on the entity/app if an ActionState is added.
-          - buffer_action_state: copies the current value of the action state in the buffer (runs only when no rollback)
-          - get_buffered_action_state: gets the value of the buffered action state and copies it into the ActionState component/resource
-            (runs only when rollback)
-          - send_action_message: when send_interval is true, we create an InputMessage from all entities + global that contains the action diffs this should arrive on time in the server
-        - ON SERVER:
-          - we have systems:
-            - add_action_state_diff_buffer: we add a buffer of ActionDiff to each component/global
-            - receive_message: when we receive the ActionStateMessage, we add the new diffs to our buffer of diffs
-            - prepare_action_state: before our tick, we apply the various diffs to each action state to bring them to a current actionstate
-        - BUT WAIT:
-          - instead of networking ActionDiffs, maybe we could network the Inputs directly?
-          - because with ActionDiff how do we handle lost-actions?
-            - with raw inputs, we could consider that the joystick is still pressed but going towards the middle.
-For buttons, we consider still pressed.
-            - but how does it work with ActionDiffs?
-We could do the same thing with the value (make it go towards 0.0 if we haven't received any input for float inputs, for buttons we just consider that it wasn't released)

-        - on client, we store a buffer of ActionStates, so that we can know for each tick what the action-state was (for rollback)
-          - we need to use the InputReader<ActionState> to get the correct action-state for either rollback or not.
-        - when we need to prepare the final message, we send a list of ActionDiffs for the last few ticks.
-        - Need to be careful to handle both Resources and Entities that have ActionState.
-      - Case 1: (frames with no fixed-update in between)
-        - tick 0
-        - frame 1: press M. Send ActionDiff just_pressed for tick 0
-        - frame 2: press M (kept pressed).
-No ActionDiff to send for tick 0
-        - tick 1
-        - On server-side, we reconstruct the actiondiff, and then the user can decide to consume the action.
-      - Case 2: (frames with multiple fixed-update in between)
-        - tick 0
-        - frame 1: press M. Send ActionDiff just_pressed for tick 0
-        - tick 1
-        - tick 2
-        - frame 2: press M. Don't send ActionDiff for tick 0
-      - TODO:
-        - update docstring for consume_diff method
-        - makes sure that the generate_diff/consume_diff also work with global (resource) action-states
-    - OPTION 3:
-      - support Leafwing if it is enabled
-      - otherwise if it is not, just do what we had before? (but add support for list of actions?)
-      - how do we do it; put leafwing behind a feature, and if it is enabled use that, otherwise use what we had?
-    - DEBUG:
-      - sometimes the client/server keep doing the same action
-        - hypothesis 1: it's because of rollback
-          - this seems to be it
-        - hypothesis 2: it's because of packet loss
-          - this should not be the case, because we send a redundant amount of messages (if one is lost, the next one should contain the correct input)

-- DEBUG:
-  - if we have a frame with no fixed-update: F1 T10 F2 F3 T11 F4 T12
-    - we do Up at F1, and release Up at F2
-    - at end of F1, we send an input message with tick 10 with Up.
-    - at end of F2, we send an input message with tick 10 with Up
-    - at end of F3, we
-  - if we have a farame with 2 fixed-update: F1 T10 T11 F2 T12 F13
-    - we do Up at F1, and release Up at F2
-  -

 - CHANGE DETECTION BUG: